Nikon Z7 vs Panasonic S1R

 Studio photographers will appreciate that the Panasonic S1R (unlike the Z7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Z7 and the S1R are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Nikon and Panasonic.
+The S1R is a recent model that features in the current product line-up of Panasonic.
+In contrast, the Z7 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the Z7 was succeeded by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So how do things add up?
 Is the Nikon Z7 better than the Panasonic S1R or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.